This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 Late spring, about 6 to 8 weeks before the last frost in your area, is ideal, if you plan to grow in a starting tray and then transplant the seedlings.

-By starting the growing process 1.5 to 2 months before the last spring frost, the basil seedlings will be ready to transplant to an outdoor pot in summer.
+By starting the growing process 1.5 to 2 months before the last spring frost, the basil seedlings will be ready to transplant to a suitably sized outdoor pot or directly into your garden in summer.

 Should I Heat Basil Seedlings from Below?